I Bought My New Home, Fingers Crossed, having No Job!

 I had a fairly good job, sometimes being a permanent employee or a contract programmer at various companies, but the contracts I would get would not necessarily last a long time, depending on the particular company I was contracted to.
 I seemed to alternate between having a permanent job or taking a contract job, both as a senior programmer/analyst.

-At the time we started looking for a new home I had a permanent job in Orange County working as a programmer for a small union.
+At the time we started looking for a new home I had a permanent job in Orange County working as a programmer for a small food workers union.
 After we started looking I quit my job because I got an offer for a contract job with a considerably higher salary.
 Right before I quit one of my coworkers who lived in Lake Elsinore told me of some new homes a small contractor was building.

 That sounded good to me since he said the homes were high quality and had large lots (compared to most new homes ordinary people could afford).
 My wife and I had spend a lot of time checking out new homes all over the Inland Empire area (east of Los Angeles) of Southern California.